-Application has been made to admit the Units to trading status on the ASX under the AQUA Rules.
+Units in the Fund have been admitted to trading status on the ASX under the AQUA Rules.
 The AQUA Rules form part of the ASX Operating Rules.
 The Fund will not be listed on the ASX under the ASX Listing Rules.

-The AQUA Rules provides a tailored framework for the quotation of managed funds, exchange traded funds and structured products on the ASX.
+The AQUA Rules provide a tailored framework for the quotation of managed funds, exchange traded funds and structured products on the ASX.